Evaluate your provisioned capacity for right-sized provisioning - Amazon DynamoDB

 This example talks about write operation metrics, but you can also use these steps to graph the read operation metrics.

-6. Select the Graphed metrics (2) tab to modify the formulas.
-By default CloudWatch will select the statistical function Average for the graphs.
+6. Choose the Graphed metrics (2) tab to modify the formulas.
+By default, CloudWatch selects the statistical function Average for the graphs.

 7. While having both graphed metrics selected (the checkbox on the left) select the menu Add math, followed by Common, and then select the Percentage function.
 Repeat the procedure twice.